giotto-ai/giotto-tda/examples/README.rst

 This tutorial is about generating classical surfaces, such as tori and 2-spheres, and study their cohomological properites.
-Non-orientable surfaces, such as the Klein bottle, are approximated by a grid and the reciprocal distances between the grid vertices forms the input of the Vietoris-Rips algorithm.
+Non-orientable surfaces, such as the Klein bottle, are approximated by a grid and the reciprocal distances between the grid vertices forms the input of the Vietoris–Rips algorithm.

 Lorenz attractor
 ----------------